Adaptation PracticeAdaptation Practice - Mindfulness - CBT

 To learn anything, either in the head or in the body, we first have to pay attention.
 This ‘paying attention’ has to be learned through practice.

-Buddhists do this through a practise known as mindfulness: that is, they train themselves to pay attention without distra. and so allowing awareness to arise.
+Buddhists do this through a practise known as mindfulness: that is, they train themselves to pay attention without distractions and so allow awareness to arise.
 Paying attention is the prerequisite to learning new skills and to changing how we behave and how we feel.
 But alone, it is not enough.

 Actually, it is a matter of what we are aware of.
 We all know that at times when reading a book or magazine, the eyes see the words but the meaning stays on the page.
 As often as not, the eyes continue with the print while we pay attention to thoughts, memories, phantasies, worries, plans and ruminations.
 When, as pupils, we face and listen to the teacher, or, as doctors, we face and listen to the patient, we often fail to see what is right there in front of us because our inner gaze has turned to thoughts, concepts, ideas and, in the case of doctors, to diagnoses and treatments.